- Mary Gardner, CCMA II, Assessor

 Links, Information, and Downloads:

-The Groton Assessor’s Office reminds owners and lessees of tangible personal property that Connecticut General Statute 12-40 requires all persons, both residents and non-residents to file with the Assessor by November 2, 2020 a sworn declaration of all assets used by the business as of October 1, 2020.
+The Groton Assessor’s Office reminds owners and lessees of tangible personal property that Connecticut General Statute 12-40 requires all persons, both residents and non-residents to file with the Assessor by November 1, 2023 a sworn declaration of all assets used by the business as of October 1, 2023.
 Failure to file such declaration with the assessor’s office will result in the assessor filing on behalf of the business and adding a 25% penalty per CGS 12-41(d).
+Filing Extension Requests may be submitted on or before November 1, 2023 per CGS 12-42.

 Examples of such tangible personal property include but are not limited to: machinery, cables, conduits, pipes and other fixtures of water, gas, electric companies; leasehold improvements classified as other than real property; furniture and fixtures; unregistered motor vehicles; farm machinery; tools; expensed supplies; horses & ponies.
 Various exemptions are explained on the declaration and available if filed on time.